Vision-iOS/Documentation/README.md

 In reality, the market share is not the only element that influences the development of an application, but there are additional reasons that lead to a development choice for smaller shares.

 ### Latest version
 IOS users are more likely to always keep their devices up to date.
-Although it may seem a completely irrelevant element for the development of an application, it can actually represent an excellent development point for iOS.
+Although it may seem a completely irrelevant element for the development of an application, it can represent an excellent development point for iOS.
 This is because future enhancements of the application always cover the majority of users who have the latest version of the software.
 Normally a new software update from Apple brings significant new features and completely exclusive features only for devices that update to the latest version.
 Therefore, always having users willing to update, it is possible to propose an application that changes and changes following the continuous flow of updates knowing that most users will be able to use them.

-Instead with Android you can get to cut users from future updates as they do not support the improvements of the new updates.
-In fact, the disadvantage for these users is the total fragmentation of the various major updates as shown by the graphs.
+Instead with Android, you can get to cut users from future updates as they do not support the improvements of the new updates.
+The disadvantage for these users is the total fragmentation of the various major updates as shown by the graphs.

 #### iOS
 <p align="center">
   <img src="https://user-images.githubusercontent.com/22590804/116373475-a8810100-a80d-11eb-8559-01126afb2c3a.jpg">
 </p>
-Updates in growing list of years: previous versions, iOS 12, iOS 13.
+Updates in a growing list of years: previous versions, iOS 12, iOS 13.

 #### Android
 <p align="center">
   <img src="https://user-images.githubusercontent.com/22590804/116374444-92277500-a80e-11eb-8652-a675e1cf523f.jpg">
 </p>
-Updates in growing list of years: previous versions, Nougat, Oreo, Pie.
+Updates in a growing list of years: previous versions, Nougat, Oreo, Pie.

 ### User loyalty
 IOS users are more loyal to the manufacturer than owners of Android devices.
 A user who buys an Apple device is more likely to make future purchases from the same manufacturer.
-On Android it is much more complex also because there are many companies (Samsung, Oneplus, Xiaomi and others) that release devices based on Android but *customized* and therefore that can lead to compatibility problems with certain applications that must be optimized for the specific device.
+On Android, it is much more complex also because there are many companies (Samsung, Oneplus, Xiaomi and others) that release devices based on Android but *customized* and therefore that can lead to compatibility problems with certain applications that must be optimized for the specific device.

-This can be a strength for development on the iOS system, in fact it is more likely that users who download the application will keep it for longer than Android users.
+This can be a strength for development on the iOS system, in fact, it is more likely that users who download the application will keep it for longer than Android users.
 This makes the downloaded application unique and difficult to replace in the future.

 ### Demographics
-Several countries with the highest incomes, including the United States, some European countries and Australia, prefer iOS.
+Several countries with the highest incomes, including the United States, some European countries, and Australia, prefer iOS.
 On average, people who prefer iOS are younger than people who prefer Android.
 Therefore, there is a target of people who are more inclined to adapt to the type of application and the novelties it entails.